Konungs skuggsjá

-A study of the relations of the text's manuscripts was undertaken by Ludvig Holm-Olsen, underpinning his 1983 edition, which is presently the standard one.
+A study of the relations of the text's manuscripts was undertaken by Ludvig Holm-Olsen, underpinning his 1983 edition.
 The most important manuscript is AM 243 a fol., copied in Norway (probably Bergen), around 1275.

 Form and contents

 The seventy chapters of the text consist of a prologue and two main parts, of which the second may perhaps be subdivided into two sections, one focused on the king's court, the other (more specifically) on the king's justice.
 In the prologue, the speaker sets out to deal with merchants, kingsmen, the clergy and peasants, but his discussion does not extend much beyond the first two classes.
 It seems possible that the last two chapters were originally intended for a separate treatment of the clergy.